ortroyaner/ReactMinesweeper/README.md

 * Configurable number of rows, columns and mines.
 * Responsiveness: you can also play on tablets and mobile devices!
 * Secret mode to reveal all cells without clicking it.
-* Game state persistency if you accidentally refresh the page
+* Game state persistency if you accidentally refresh the page.

 ### Live Demo